Brownwang0426/Reversal-Generative-Reinforcement-Learning/README.md

 In our earlier work, we demonstrated the effectiveness of this method, achieving a 97.3% success rate in solving blank Sudoku puzzles using the ensemble of deep neural networks.

 ## Project Structure

+We try to keep the structure as clean and easy as possible.
+The whole structure of RGRL is as follow:

 ```bash
 RGRL/
 │